dborzov/borzov.ca/content/posts/quicksort.md

-Specifically, deriving the execution time estimation can get pretty challenging in general case, in a sharp contrast to the determenistic algorithms.
+Specifically, deriving the execution time estimation can get pretty challenging in general case, in a sharp contrast to the deterministic algorithms.
 For the average execution time, for example, we have to consider each of the possible random outcomes along with its probability and then average out over all of them.
 Not to mention that just the average time may not enough to characterize the alorithm and we may have to investigate metrics beyond just the average.
-In fact, the mathematical expressions behind those easily gets so hairy that they tend to be omitted at all in many educational materials and textbooks.
+The mathematical expressions behind those easily gets so hairy that they tend to be omitted at all in many educational materials and textbooks.

 However, that complexity is also a bit deceptive in practice.
-The keys is that we are usually only interested in asymptotics, that is the behaviour in some limit, such as the limit of large dataset.
+The key is that we are usually only interested in asymptotics, that is the behaviour in some limit, such as the limit of large dataset.
 That simplifies the problem immensely and means that, with a bit of experience behind our belt, we can learn to arrive at the answer pretty easily.
-It all comes down to just carefully studying what terms are important in our case of interest and what are not.
+It all comes down to carefully studying what terms are important in our case of interest and what are not.

 Let's illustrate this with an example.
 We will look at the asymptotics of what is probably the most famous random-based algorithm: the quicksort.